joeldalley/typescript-examples/README.Person.md

 const first = new Person.Model({id: 1, firstName: 'Joel', lastName: 'Dalley'}) const second = new Person.Model({...first, id: 2})
 ```

+In satisfying **(1)** and **(2)**, we have an object that can be used to homogenize varying forms of JSON input (as from [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) endpoints or other data services) into a uniform shape, for consumption by the rest of our program.

+And we have an object that can be used to spread values into a second instance.
+In other words: our data structure can be used to populate a [Redux](http://redux.js.org/) store state, and we can update our state from a previous instance of state, or from JSON supplied by our data service.

 ## Namespaces